NowNewStart/CSNades/csnades-readme.md

 certainly comes in handy when needing data to run our app!

 First, you need to edit the User seed so that we can create our local user for the environment.
-To do this, navigate to app/database/seeds/UserSeeder.php, then edit the values in the $user array.
 From the command line, navigate to the root directory of the project and run:
 ````
 php artisan migrate
 php artisan db:seed